Admission to the Casa Santa Maria dell’Umilta

 Part IV. – Planning Your Arrival Date

-Once you settle on a date to travel to Italy, please send an e-mail to the Casa Superior and the Secretary (csm.secretary@pnac.org) indicating your expected date and time of arrival.
+Once travel arrangements to Italy have been made, an e-mail should be sent to the Casa Director and the Secretary (csm.secretary@pnac.org) indicating the expected date and time of arrival.

 Part V. – Orientation to the Casa Santa Maria